The Onion Book of Known Knowledge

-The Onion Book of Known Knowledge is a satirical encyclopaedia written by the staff of The Onion, an American satirical newspaper.
+The Onion Book of Known Knowledge is a satirical encyclopedia written by the staff of The Onion, an American satirical newspaper.
 The book was published by Little, Brown and Company on October 23, 2012.

 The book satirizes topics in a wide range of fields, including politics, history, entertainment, medicine and religion.

 Development

 According to Onion editor Will Tracy, the writing process saw the team listing down various topics they felt had to be covered, such as God and World War II.
 Once these topics were written, the writers were then given the freedom to write about any other topic they wanted.
 The writers also scattered various inside jokes throughout the book.

 Publication history

 Written by the staff of The Onion, the book was published by Little, Brown and Company on October 23, 2012.
 An audiobook version narrated by Avery Sandford and June Bunt was also released that year by Hachette Audio.